Next: Database consistency, Previous: Export and Import, Up: The GNU database manager [Contents][Index]

 When such a critical error occurs, the database file is marked as

 needing recovery.
-Subsequent calls to any GDBM
+Subsequent calls to any GDBM functions for that

-database file (except gdbm_recover
+database file (except gdbm_recover), will return immediately

 following function can be used to check the state of the database file:

-if the database file dbf is in inconsistent
+Returns 1 if the database file dbf is in inconsistent

 state and needs recovery.